Course Development Process

 - Complete the “Pensacola State College Course Development Support Checklist”

-8) A peer review is required for all Distance Learning courses prior to being placed on the course schedule with the following exception: Distance Learning courses being developed by an individual who has successfully developed a distance learning course at Pensacola State College (and the required peer review) on two separate occasions, after 8/1/2010, may be approved to offer following a recommendation from the assigned IT and the Director of eLearning.
+8) A peer review is required for all Distance Learning courses prior to being placed on the course schedule with the following exception: Distance Learning courses being developed by an individual who has successfully developed a distance learning course at Pensacola State College (and the required peer review) on two separate occasions, after 8/1/2010, may be approved to offer following a recommendation from the assigned IT and the Dean, Baccalaureate Studies and Academic Support.
 Note: Hybrid courses may bypass the formal peer review process and instead undergo an internal review by the assigned IT.

 When the IT and course developer (i.e., subject matter expert) feel the Distance Learning course is ready, the assigned Instructional Technologist will form a Peer Review Team (PRT).
 In addition to the course developer and the assigned Instructional Technologist, the PRT will consist of three PSC instructors with a proven record of successful online instruction – one of whom is a fellow subject matter expert.
 (The relevant department head is always invited to attend.)
 Note, PRT members receive Professional Development credit for their participation in the peer review process.

 Peer Review Team Objectives